viswajithiii/test-website/content/publication/girls-gadgets-and-gatekeepers-how-gender-and-class-shape-inequalities-in-adolescents’-access-to-technology-in-mumbai-india/index.md

   - "2"
 authors:
   - Isha Bhallamudi
-publication: "(Invited for a Special Issue; Under Review) Bhallamudi, I. ‘Girls, Gadgets and Gatekeepers: How Gender and Class Shape Inequalities in Adolescents’ Access to Technology in Mumbai, India’.
+publication: "(Forthcoming) Bhallamudi, I. ‘Girls, Gadgets and Gatekeepers: How Gender and Class Shape Inequalities in Adolescents’ Access to Technology in Mumbai, India’.
 Information, Communication and Society."
 abstract: >-
   Within a patriarchal, caste-based and restrictive family setup, how do gender and class work together to shape adolescent girls’ access to mobile phones in